Azure-Samples/iotedge-logging-and-monitoring-solution/docs/provision-elms-with-terraform.md

 The default values of any other variables can be overridden by specifying additional parameters in the `apply` command.

-### basic-elms
+### a. basic-elms

 This command has an impact on the pre-existent IoT Hub.
 It adds a new IoT Hub endpoint and route.
-Make sure to carefully review the Terraform plan and that there is no impact to your existing IoT Hub message routing before agreeing to the changes.
+Before agreeing to apply the changes, make sure to carefully review the Terraform plan so that there is no unwanted impact to the existing IoT Hub message routing.

 ```shell
 cd terraform/environments/basic-elms
 terraform apply -var location="<location>" -var rg_name="<rg-name>" -var iothub_id="<iothub-resource-id>" -var iothub_name="<iothub-name>"
 ```

-### extended-elms
+### b. extended-elms

-This command will create all new resources, including a resource group, an IoT Hub, an Edge device with a linked VM and the ELMS resources.
+Apart from the ELMS specific resources, this command will create a resource group, an IoT Hub and an Edge device with a linked VM.

 ```shell
 cd terraform/environments/extended-elms